 - Need garnish ideas?
 Try radish, watercress, chive curl, edible flowers, cucumbers

-- Don’t know what to do with the leftover bread?
+- Don't know what to do with the leftover bread or filling?
 Make toad in the holes; the crab tastes wonderful with egg.

 - Don't want soggy sandwiches?
 Butter the insides of the top and bottom slices.